-You may retire and draw your pension at any time after attaining age 55, providing you have completed 5 years' Qualifying Service.
+You may retire and draw your pension at any time after attaining age 55 providing you have completed 5 years' Qualifying Service.

-Your pension will be calculated in the same way as at Normal Retirement Date (see page 12) but using your Pensionable Service and Final Pensionable Salary at the date you retire.
+Your pension will be calculated in the same way as at Normal Retirement Date (see page 13) but using your Pensionable Service and Final Pensionable Salary at the date you retire.

-Your pension is then reduced for each month that you retire before your Normal Retirement Date, (a part month counts as a whole month).
+The pension would then be reduced for each month that you retire before your Normal Retirement Date, (a part month counts as a whole month).